![]() |

 having owned as many as four dogs at the same time, including the

-abandoned dogs and cats, five Poodles, eleven Golden Retrievers, and,
+abandoned dogs and cats), five Poodles, eleven Golden Retrievers, and,

 Life

-His father, Jerome
+Craig's father, Jerome

 LiaBraaten, owned a music store in Hibbing for